What is the matching process?

-If you place popular Groups P1, P2 and P3 in, say, positions 1, 2 and 3 on your list, and a less popular Group Q in position 4, your chances of being allocated to Q are no less than they would have been if you had disguised your true preferences by placing Q first.
+If you place popular Groups G1, G2 and G3 in, say, positions 1, 2 and 3 on your list, and a less popular Group G4 in position 4, your chances of being allocated to G4 are no less than they would have been if you had disguised your true preferences by placing G4 first.
 In other words, there is no advantage in 'faking' your preferences.
-For applicants with low scores (it is difficult to predict just how low) there is some danger of ending up unmatched; for such applicants it would be risky to include only popular Groups in their list.
+For applicants with low scores (it is difficult to predict just how low) there is some danger of ending up being randomly allocated to a remaining Group if they include only popular Groups in their list.

 Could I fail to be matched to a Group?

-No - if you have been allocated to Scotland on the primary list you will be allocated to a Group.
+No - if you have been allocated to Scotland you will be matched to a Group.

 How does the system distinguish between applicants with the same score?

 Initially, applicants with the same score are distinguished on a completely random basis.
-However, this randomness can have a significant effect on the matching size (the number of applicants matched) and profile (the number receiving their first, second, etc. choice).
+However, this randomness can have a significant effect on the matching profile (the number receiving their first, second, etc. choice).
 The algorithm may be repeated many times, and the solution that matches the most applicants, with the profile that is most satisfactory, will be selected.

 Is there an upgrade system for me to upgrade to a higher ranked Group or Programme if one becomes available?

-There is no upgrade system for either the Foundation Programme or Academic Foundation Programme allocation process.
+There is no upgrade system for the Foundation Programme, Academic Foundation Programme or Foundation Priority Programmes.

 If I don't like where I am matched, is there any "swap" system for me to change or can I have changes made to my programme?